 It all starts with the right order.
 Success over distances from the 5k to the marathon requires in its essence 3 abilities: endurance, speed, and specific endurance.
 While endurance and speed are general abilities, specific endurance (target race pace) is not.
 Build a base of general endurance and top-end speed first before you start training race-specific intensities.

 That doesn’t mean you should avoid race-specific intensities at all costs.
-(I’m an advocate of nonlinear periodization, which means all physical attributes are trained at all times.)
+(I’m an advocate of block periodization, which means all physical attributes are maintained at all times.)
 But your training week should feature initially a high percentage of easy mileage spiked with a few sprints so that you can call upon both qualities in the following training cycles (mesocycles).

 See also: 1-on-1 Online Coaching